MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Modules.md

 - Snap-ins

-  Beginning in PowerShell 3.0 the Microsoft.PowerShell.Core snap-in is added to every session by default.
+  Beginning in PowerShell 3.0, the **Microsoft.PowerShell.Core** snap-in is added to every session by default.
 This is the only snap-in remaining in PowerShell.
 All other snap-ins were converted to modules.

 - Modules